 A little off the beaten track, but this station gives access to the sake breweries and canals of the southern Fushimi area.
 The tombs of two emperors and a replica of Fushimi Momoyama Castle are also in the vicinity.
 Note that the nearby Fushimi-Momoyama Station on the Keihan Main Line and Momoyama Station on the JR Nara Line also give access to this area.

-Train fare: 260 yen
+Train fare: 300 yen

-Train time: 10 minutes
+Train time: about 10 – 13 minutes depending on the train

 Kintetsu Nara Station